ninoseki/mihari/README.md

 ![img](./screenshots/eyecatch.png)

-Check this blog post for more detail: [Continuous C2 hunting with Censys, Shodan, Onyphe and TheHive](https://hackmd.io/s/SkUaSrqoE).
+Check this blog post for more details: [Continuous C2 hunting with Censys, Shodan, Onyphe and TheHive](https://hackmd.io/s/SkUaSrqoE).

 You can use mihari without TheHive.
 But note that mihari depends on TheHive to manage artifacts.
 It means mihari might make duplications when without TheHive.